vinceskahan/junk/README.md

 ### (3) Authorize the specified key on the remote account@system

+Next we use `ssh-copy-id` to copy the desired ssh key into the remote user's `$HOME/.ssh/authorized_keys` file.
+This requires you to know the password for the remote user.

-You may get a one-time prompt asking you to ok that the remote system is the host you think it is.
+You may also get a one-time prompt asking you to ok that the remote system is the host you think it is.
 Answer 'yes' to make it a known_host in your local `~/.ssh/known_hosts` file

 You will then be prompted for the remote user password.

 When the ssh-copy-id has completed successfully, the specified key is set up on the remote server.